Books to Celebrate Juneteenth Freedom Day

 Considered the longest-running African American holiday, Juneteenth has been celebrated by African Americans since the 1800s and became a federal holiday in 2021.
 A combination of the words "June" and "nineteenth," it is celebrated on the anniversary of the order, issued by Major General Gordon Granger on June 19, 1865, proclaiming freedom for slaves in Texas.

-Please note: Jacksonville Public Library will be closed on Thursday, June 19, in observance of Juneteenth Freedom Day.
-So, be sure to pick up your books early or check out our Digital Library.
+Please note: All Jacksonville Public Library locaitons will be closed on Friday June 19, in observance of Juneteenth Freedom Day.
+Pick up your books early or check them out via our Digital Library

 Did You Know?